timbran-project/moor/cores/cowbell/README.md

 ## mooR cowbell

-This is a work-in-progress from-scratch core for `mooR`.
+This is a work-in-progress from-scratch "core" database for [mooR](http://github.com/rdaum/moor).

-While some utility code might get ported from Lambda or JHCore the intent is start from scratch to take advantage of `mooR`'s more advanced features, including:
+Goal is to build the foundation for a rich, social environment in the spirit of classic MOOs and TinyMU* systems, but future-facing.

   * Start with the web and rich content as first-class elements.
   * Use new language features like lexical scopes / blocks, symbols,